 - Place meatballs and bacon on separate grilling racks, you could grill them separate or together, just watched carefully as the meatball took longer time cook times.

-- Outdoor grilling is the traditional with this dish, if you have that, just fire up the grill and grill both bacon and meat ball.
+- Outdoor grilling is the tradition with this dish, if you have that, just fire up the grill and grill both bacon and meat ball.

 - If using oven to roast, then preheat oven to 420F.